Ma1vo/misc/README.md

 ## Dependencies :
 This bot uses :
 - [ffmpeg](http://ffmpeg.org/download.html) for opening video file and outputting a screenshot
-- the Discord python package : you can install it with pip :
+- the Discord python library that you can install with pip :
   >py -3 -m pip install -U discord.py

 ## Usage :